nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 The track level scores is determined by averaging the frame level scores.
 * **MOTA** (multi object tracking accuracy) [3]: This measure combines three error sources: false positives, missed targets and identity switches.
 * **MOTP** (multi object tracking precision) [3]: The misalignment between the annotated and the predicted bounding boxes.
-* **IDF1** (ID F1 score): The ratio of correctly identified detections over the average number of ground-truth and computed detections.
 * **FAF**: The average number of false alarms per frame.
 * **MT** (ratio of mostly tracked trajectories): The ratio of ground-truth trajectories that are covered by a track hypothesis for at least 80% of their respective life span.
 * **ML** (ratio of mostly lost trajectories): The ratio of ground-truth trajectories that are covered by a track hypothesis for at most 20% of their respective life span.